simohnf/sjf_mangler/README.md

 This is a plug-in that creates randomised variations to looped audio samples

-NOTE: This requires functions and classes contained in sjf_audio
+NOTE: This requires functions and classes contained in [sjf_audio](https://github.com/simohnf/sjf_audio)

 [More info, audio samples, and installer](https://simohnf.github.io./plug-ins/sjf_mangler/)

+# sjf_mangler2

+[sjf_mangler2](https://simohnf.github.io./plug-ins/sjf_mangler2/) is an advancement on sjf_mangler that allows the loading of multiple audio samples and contains an additional parameter which sets the probability of slices from each of the loaded sample being played (in addition to the original variations contained in sjf_mangler)